Citroën 2CV: Engines

 The engine's design concentrated on the reduction of moving parts.
 The cooling fan and dynamo were built integrally with the one-piece crankshaft, removing the need for drive belts.
 The use of gaskets, seen as another potential weak point for failure and leaks, was also kept to a minimum.
 The cylinder heads are mated to the cylinder barrels by lapped joints with extremely fine tolerances, as are the two halves of the crankcase and other surface-to-surface joints.

 As well as the close tolerances between parts, the engine's lack of gaskets was made possible by a unique crankcase ventilation system.
-On any 2-cylinder boxer engine such as the 2CV's, the volume of the crankcase reduces by the cubic capacity of the engine when the pistons move together.
-This, combined with the inevitable small amount of "leakage" of combustion gases past the pistons leads to a positive pressure in the crankcase which must be removed in the interests of engine efficiency and to prevent oil and gas leaks.
+On any two-cylinder boxer engine, such as the 2CV's, the volume of the crankcase is reduced by the engine displacement volume when the pistons move together.
+This, combined with the inevitable small amount of "leakage" of combustion gases past the pistons, leads to a positive pressure in the crankcase which must be removed in the interests of engine efficiency and to prevent oil and gas leaks.
 The 2CV's engine has a combined engine "breather" and oil filler assembly which contains a series of rubber reed valves.
 These allow positive pressure to escape the crankcase (to the engine air intake to be recirculated) but close when the pressure in the crankcase drops as the pistons move apart.
 Because gases are expelled but not admitted this creates a slight vacuum in the crankcase so that any weak joint or failed seal causes air to be sucked in rather than allowing oil to leak out.